 The need for storytelling is not about fluffy communications.
 It is about achieving hard-nosed objectives – storytelling with a purpose.

 The objective here has to be the adoption of your policy, recommendations, or narrative.
-While the key deliverable for you as a think tank may be a report, for your funders the report is usually just an output.
+While the key deliverable for you as a research institute or think tank may be a report, for your funders the report is usually just an output.
 Ultimately, they want to see your work have an impact.

 Taking policymakers on a journey

 We all know that policymakers are time-poor – at any one time, your policy or recommendations are vying for their attention not just with other policies, but broader government or internal party affairs, campaigns, constituency or even family issues.
 We have to earn their time.

 Crucially, getting policymakers’ attention is only half the battle.
 Awareness is the first step, but ultimately success will be measured in terms of policymakers’ actions.
 However, too often this is where communications activity falls short.

 The policymaker survey mentioned in the last post clearly signalled that policymakers are not likely to invest the time required to read a 40-page report until they have bought into the story that you are trying to sell to them.

 To be clear, we are not saying that reports have no role.
 But traditionally, we have tried to push the report before having even earned policymakers’ time.
 What we are saying is that the report is only useful as a communications asset near the end of the journey.

 Learning from sales: the Policy Adoption Funnel